scribal-io/lanyon-jh-test/_posts/2020-12-03-gregory-test.md

 We can help you with:

 * Data utilization
-* Leveraging community developments to support your business
+* Leveraging open source communities to support your innovation goals
 * Co-development programs

-### What We Say

-Scribal is dedicated to helping people solve the most pressing problems they face in the workplace.
-Every day.
-And all through the night.
+* B2B subscription & revenue management programs

 ### More